 Olga Suvorova has a PhD in cultural anthropology from Moscow State University.
 She has extensive experience in working with international leaders in both the private and public sectors in New Zealand and Russia on cultural intelligence questions.
 Olga is married to a New Zealander and works in both New Zealand and Moscow.

 ‘Excellent course.
-Additional activities such as visit to Russian Orthodox Church appreciated as the visit was very interesting.
-Tutor did a great job’ - An Introduction to Russian Language and Culture participant, 2016.
+Additional activities such as visit to Russian Orthodox Church appreciated, as the visit was very interesting.
+Tutor did a great job’ - 2016.

-‘She is without doubt a really good teacher and has an enormous knowledge and passion for the subjects she teaches which gets transmitted to the students’ - An Introduction to Russian Language and Culture participant, 2015.
+‘She is without doubt a really good teacher and has an enormous knowledge and passion for the subjects she teaches which gets transmitted to the students’ - 2015.

-‘I thoroughly enjoyed this course, I loved learning about Russian culture and the basic foundation of the language.
-Olga especially made this course all the more enjoyable through her cheerful and supportive teaching style’ - An Introduction to Russian Language and Culture participant, 2015.
+‘I thoroughly enjoyed this course; I loved learning about Russian culture and the basic foundation of the language.
+Olga especially made this course all the more enjoyable through her cheerful and supportive teaching style’ - 2015.

 For further information: